ArjunChattoraj10/streamlit-starter-kit/README.md

 # Streamlit Workshop

 Welcome!
 This repo contains exercises appropriate to getting started with **Streamlit**.
-We’ll build a **multi-page Streamlit app** with three exercises plus an additional try-it-yourself exercise:
+We’ll build a **multi-page Streamlit app** with the following content:

+1. **Streamlit Intro** - A start page showing the display of text
-1. **Hello App** - your first Streamlit UI with slider, checkbox, and text input
+2. **Hello App** - An introduction to Streamlit's Inputs and Outputs
-2. **Data Explorer** - interactive DataFrame filtering and charting
+3. **Data Explorer** - Working with Dataframes and Charts, and an intro to the Sidebar
-3. **File Uploader** - upload your own CSV and inspect it
-4. **Build Your Own Chart** - an exercise to build your own chart
+4. **Countdown** - A countdown timer

+## Streamlit Documentation

+Refer to all Streamlit-related documentation here: https://docs.streamlit.io/

 ---